 Frequently Asked Questions

 The Ontario Energy Board has broadened the criteria for eligibility to include more customers, and the amount of funding available to individual customers has increased.

 Any small business or charity that falls under the above mentioned criteria, whose account shows overdue amounts owing from one or more previous bills since March 17, 2020 may be qualified for CEAP-SB.

-No, but funding for the program is limited, and utilities and USMPs are expected to process applications in the order in which they are received.
+Not at the moment.
+Funding for the program is limited, however.
+Utilities and USMPs are expected to process applications in the order in which they are received.
 CEAP-SB funding is not guaranteed even after a complete application has been submitted.

 The government made $8 million available for CEAP-SB to support small business and registered charity energy customers.
 Each utility and USMP has been allocated a share of that amount, based on their reporting on customer numbers.
 Your utility or USMP will stop accepting applications and providing CEAP-SB credits once their allocated share of CEAP-SB funding has run out.

 If your utility or USMP has CEAP funds remaining, the credit will be applied to the next available bill issued to you after your CEAP application has been assessed as complete by your utility or USMP.

 No. Customers who previously applied but were denied will have their original applications reviewed by utilities and will be contacted directly by February 15, 2021, if they are determined to meet the new eligibility criteria.

 Yes, but customers can only receive a CEAP-SB credit once for electricity and once for natural gas.
 Customers who applied and received CEAP support in 2020 may apply again to be considered for the increased funding amount.

 A small business or registered charitable organization that has multiple locations can receive a CEAP-SB credit for each eligible location towards their electricity or natural gas bills but will need to apply for each location separately.